keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus200.md

 What are the "ground rules" for discussion?
 The rules are hard to articulate.
 I give you a few rules that I have found to help, but the real rules are bigger and deeper.
 In fact, you can break my little rules and you’re still OK.
 I can criticize your opinion and you’re still OK.
 You can criticize my opinions and we’re still OK.
 You can say something “mean” or politically incorrect and we’re all OK.
 You can ask people to be nicer, and we’re OK.
 You can even criticize my teaching, and I’m OK.
 Trust the process.
 We’re going to try, *together* to make something of our discussions.

-Other discussion ground rules are posted online.
+Other discussion ground rules are [posted online.](http://www.keithbuhler.com/philosophyportal/discussion101)

 ### Tests

 There are two quarter exams: one at the end of the first quarter, and one at the end of the third quarter.
 (No midterm or final).
 These exams will assess your knowledge of historical facts, philosophical definitions, and the ability to synthesize and apply concepts.
 The Study Guide is posted online.

 ### Disputation Papers
-Every 2 weeks or so, you will write a Philosophical Disputation paper.
+Every 2-4 weeks, you will write a Philosophical Disputation paper.
 Each disputation is pass/fail and worth approximately 4% of the semester grade.
-The instructions are posted online.
+[The instructions are posted online.](http://www.keithbuhler.com/philosophyportal/disputations)

 ### Extra Credit
 Those who opt for extra credit may do so.
 Instructions are posted online.